Brazil Carnival – Highlights from Sambadrome

 Brazil Football: Things to Know About Soccer in Rio de Janeiro

-(Click here if you can’t watch this video on your device) Your team is chosen for you as a birthright and from that moment forward you support those “colors” like a badge of honor.
-In many cases, you actually tattoo that badge of honor to your arm, back or chest to prove your devotion.
-On […]
+(Click here if you can’t watch this video on your device) Your team is chosen for you as a birthright, and from that moment forward, you support those “colors” like a badge of honor.
+For many fans, this devotion is so strong that they actually tattoo that badge on their arm, back, or chest as […]

 Enter the Blocos do Carnaval